 Responsibility:

 The whole idea behind e-signing is to speed up the process.
 If everyone does their part in a timely manner the CRF process should take no more than 2-3 days from sending to completion.
 If the CRF is stuck at one step for more than a day you will be getting a phone call or an email reminder.
 For Approvers the email should not be in your inbox for more than a few hours.
+From April through October 2016 the average time to complete an e-sign CRF was 8.2 days.

 Approvers - Responsibilities are to log, verify codes, inform signators that a CRF is awaiting their signature or for their information.
 Not all Approvers will have to initial the form.